Search the VMware Knowledge Base (KB)

 - Deploy the OVF and transfer data

-- Configure the appliance via the admin web interface
+- Configure the appliance through the admin web interface

 To deploy the OVF and transfer data:

-- Deploy the latest vRealize Operations Manager vApp (formerly known as vCenter Operations Manager) (vApp), OVF file.
-(This is the new vApp we work with in this procedure.)
+- Deploy the latest vRealize Operations Manager vApp (formerly known as vCenter Operations Manager) (vApp) OVF file.
+This is the new vApp which is used in this procedure.

 - Power on the vRealize Operations Manager vApp (the new vApp) for the first time.